 Q: All right, let's talk about that during this specific period and also foreign influence.
-I mean, what you were seeing.
+I mean, what were you seeing?

 METRINKO: American?

 Q: Yes, but also, I'm thinking of particularly Pakistan and also about the Taliban at this time.
 Then later you came back, you went to Herat and that was from when to when?